Jorch72/Galacticraft-Venus-Add-on/README.md

 3, Create The Items

-4, Fix Bugs

-5, Add dungeon
+4, Add dungeon

-6, Add More Fetchers
+5, Add More Fetchers

-7, Menu name not showing up & Planet icon not using set texture
+6, Menu name not showing up & Planet icon not using set texture

-8, Create the planet sky
+7, Create the planet sky